processone/docs.ejabberd.im/content/developer/extending-ejabberd/testing.md

 # Dependency tests

 ejabberd depends on a lot of dependent module.
-Each dependency can be tested independantly, by checking them out and running their own test suite directly.
+Each dependency can be tested independently, by checking them out and running their own test suite directly.

 # Test status